F3dai/f3dai.github.io/_posts/2020-05-14-Market_Dump.md

 <pre>MarketDump.pcapng</pre>

-If you come across a file which is unfamiliar to you, the command "file" can be exteremely useful.
-File command is used to determine the type of a file.
+If you come across a file which is unfamiliar to you, the command "file" can be extremely useful.
+The "file" command is used to determine the type of a file.

 <pre>file MarketDump.pcapng</pre>